 The Umbrella roaming client installer rarely fails, but if it does there are a few common causes.
 We encourage you to perform these checks before taking any additional action:

-- If attempting to install by way of the command line or a deployment system, try installing with the single machine or manual install method.
-If a single installation is successful, but installing through the command line or deployment system is not, verify your command line parameters and review distrubuted installation methods.
+- If attempting to install by way of the command line or a deployment system, try installing with the single machine or manual installation method.
+If a single installation is successful, but installing through the command line or deployment system is not, verify your command line parameters and review distributed installation methods.

 Typically, parameters such as the "OrgInfo" information were not passed correctly, or the installation method was missing source files.